AIM withdraws request for Delbarton King Coal Festival

 The request was previously approved by the Delbarton council to host the event in the town on the same weekend as the King Coal Festival being organized by the city of Williamson.

-Jada Hunter, president of Action in Mingo, told the Delbarton council members Monday that her group did not anticipate the backlash received from the request to host a King Coal Festival there.
+Jada Hunter, president of Action in Mingo, told the Delbarton council members during a meeting June 27 that her group did not anticipate the backlash received from the request to host a King Coal Festival there.

 “Even though at the time you voted for us to have our festival here, none of us knew how things were going to develop,” Hunter said.
 “We will graciously bow out of any commitment because we are not going to change our name and we want to celebrate our own 49th.”